a00908270/masterthesis/thesis.md

 ##### Nodes

-A node is a Docker instance that is a participant in the the *swarm*.
+A node is a Docker instance that is a participant in the *swarm*.
 Nodes are typically distributed across multiple physical machines (in the cloud), but can also run on a single computer. \cite{dock-swarm}

 ##### Manager Nodes